Dubai builder Arabtec wins $152 million contracts in Abu Dhabi

-ABU DHABI Dubai's Arabtec Holding has won two contracts in Abu Dhabi worth 560 million dirhams (170.9 million pounds) combined through its Target Engineering unit, the builder said on Sunday.
+ABU DHABI Dubai's Arabtec Holding ARTC.DU has won two contracts in Abu Dhabi worth 560 million dirhams ($152.5 million) combined through its Target Engineering unit, the builder said on Sunday.

 Abu Dhabi National Oil Company (ADNOC) has awarded a 345 million dirham contract to expand a housing complex in Ruwais, near Abu Dhabi, to Target, a fully-owned subsidiary of Arabtec.